Contents

 Yes!
 Just substitute a good 1:1 gluten-free all-purpose flour blend.
 Make sure your baking powder is gluten-free too, and you’re good to go.

-Do I have to frost the cake?
+Do I have to frost the Carrot Bundt Cake?

 Not at all!
 This bundt is flavorful enough to stand on its own.
 You could dust it with powdered sugar or drizzle a simple glaze if you want something lighter than cream cheese frosting.

 There’s something undeniably comforting about a cake that feels homemade, wholesome, and a little nostalgic — and that’s exactly what this carrot bundt cake recipe delivers.
 It’s the kind of dessert that’s equally at home on a fancy brunch table or wrapped in foil for a late-night kitchen snack.
-Using carrot baby food may sound unconventional at first, but it’s truly the secret to this cake’s melt-in-your-mouth texture and rich carrot flavor.
+Using carrot baby food may sound unconventional at first, but it’s truly the secret to this Carrot Bundt Cake melt-in-your-mouth texture and rich carrot flavor.

 If you’ve been searching for an easy bundt cake that impresses without the stress, this is the one.
 No complicated steps, no fussy ingredients — just warm spices, sweet carrots, and a luscious cream cheese drizzle to tie it all together.
 So go ahead, gather your carrots and your bundt pan, and treat yourself to a cake that’s as joyful to make as it is to eat.